 This is a great way to make it foolproof for your customers to find the location where they are supposed to talk about their experiences.
 Most review websites have a “view profile as public” option, so be sure the link you’re using does not require an administrative login to the website.

 A great example in action can be seen here from a Toyota dealer in Ohio:

-Add a review component to your website.
-If your business is entirely online, you can still solicit reviews.
+If your business is entirely online, you can still ask your customers for reviews.
 On your official website or company blog, you can add a sidebar or widget which customers can click and use for posting on your business’ most relevant review sites.

 Look for places where customers are already writing reviews.